 Make an appointment with the Faculty for enrolment advice

 Faculty of the Professions

-The Adelaide Law School enrolment advice is available online and you can view the video any time of the day!
+Adelaide Law students can also seek advice on how to enrol online.
 The enrolment video provides support and helpful tips regarding your study plan and online enrolment.
 Please click the below link to watch the video: https://unified.adelaide.edu.au/group/law-school/commencing-students or https://youtu.be/V7ZLgZEPwDI

 Faculty of Sciences Agricultural Sciences, Biology, Food and Nutrition Science, Science or Viticulture

 View Faculty of Sciences enrolment information or contact the Faculty directly